Introduction to PostgreSQL UUID

 - To use the UUID function, we need to create an extension of UUID-OSSP in PostgreSQL.

-- The below example states that to create an extension of UUID-OSSP are as follows.
+- The below example states that to create an extension of UUID-OSSP is as follows.

 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

-- The above command creates a UUID-OSSP extension if not exist in the database.
-By default, this extension is not available; we need to create this after installation to use a UUID data type.
+- The above command creates a UUID-OSSP extension if it does not exist in the database.
+By default, this extension is unavailable; we need to create this after installation to use a UUID data type.

-- It is also known as a universally unique identifier; it is used to generate a unique value within a database.
+- A universally unique identifier serves as an identifier used for generating a unique value within a database.

 - The UUID data type is unique as compared to the serial data type.

-- It is more unique as compare to a serial in PostgreSQL because it is a 32-bit combination of hexadecimal numbers.
+- It is more unique than a serial in PostgreSQL because it is a 32-bit combination of hexadecimal numbers.

-- There are two functions of PostgreSQL UUID data types.
+- There are two functions of UUID data types.

 - uuid_generate_v1 ()